Contact

 Deborah Howard-Page was born and raised in Los Angeles, California, into a family of creative folks.
 Her parents collaborated on making a coffee table, into which they set their own, hand-painted tiles.
 Her maternal grandfather was a composer and conductor in Berlin; all her siblings are musicians.
 Her paternal grandmother allowed her grandchildren to engage in daily imaginary outdoor play with mud, weeds, wood, etc. Her paternal great aunt, a milliner by trade, encouraged her to make things with scraps of leftover hat fabrics, feathers, buttons and glue.

-In addition to pursuing a variety of interests and occupations as an adult (working in a designer’s studio, studying and performing in ballet and modern dance, as well as teaching preschoolers part time), Deborah took evening art classes at Los Angeles area Otis Art Institute and Art Center College of Design, having previously worked there as a live model and listening attentively to what the instructors had to say.
+While pursuing a variety of interests and occupations as an adult (working part time in a design studio, studying and performing in ballet and modern dance, and teaching preschoolers part time), Deborah took evening art classes at Otis Art Institute, as well as at Art Center College of Design, having worked there as a live model and listening attentively to what the instructors had to say.

-Moving to San Francisco, Deborah earned her B.F.A. in painting at the San Francisco Art Institute.
-After graduating, Deborah enrolled in an evening course, called Business for Artists, at City College of San Francisco.
-It was taught by artist, writer, and founding member of San Francisco Open Studios, Toby Judith Klayman.
-Deborah joined ArtSpan’s San Francisco Open Studios as a member, continuing participation from 1996 to 2019.
+Deborah moved to San Francisco to earn her B.F.A. in painting at the San Francisco Art Institute.
+After graduation Deborah enrolled in an evening course called Business for Artists at City College of San Francisco, taught by artist, writer, and founding member of San Francisco Open Studios, Toby Judith Klayman.
+Deborah joined ArtSpan’s San Francisco Open Studios as a member, continuing Open Studios participation from 1996 to 2019, and resuming in 2025.

 Appreciation